-Speed of Speaking
+Speed of speaking

 The easiest tool to notice that doesn’t require much practice is to pay attention to how fast someone speaks.
 If someone speaks fast, they are likely visual.
 Why?
 Because they need to keep up with the movies and images inside their minds-eye.

+Another way to tell if someone is a visual learner using NLP is eye movement.
 Visual learners use the visual centers of the brain a lot.
 To access these parts of the brain, they need to move their eyes up.
 When the eyes go straight-up, you will not know how they are visualizing.

 – In 70% of the world’s population: